 The Best Way to Water & Feed your Hanging Baskets

-Nothing creates a better summer front door or patio look than a gorgeous hanging basket, overflowing with bright blooms and foliage.
+Nothing creates a better summer front door or patio look than gorgeous hanging baskets, overflowing with bright blooms and foliage.
 There are so many colours and varieties available, that you might think the hardest part is choosing which one to bring home!
-However, once it's hung and admired by you and the neighbours, you have to start thinking about how to take care of your new hanging basket, especially when asking the question, 'How much water does my hanging basket need'?
+However, once it's hung and admired by you and the neighbours, you have to start thinking about how to take care of your new hanging basket, especially when asking the question, 'How much water do my hanging baskets need'?

 Don't worry!
 I've been growing hanging baskets for over 20 years, and I can give you all the tips and tricks you need to keep your hanging basket healthy and blooming all summer long.